Server Composition

 Note that import_server

-performs a one-time copy of components from the subserver
+performs a one-time copy of components.
+Changes made to the subserver

 ’s lifespan

-context is not executed by the main server when using import_server
+context is also not executed by the main server.

 Mounting (Live Linking)